Valencia beats Barcelona 2-0 to inflict 1st loss on Setién - WHIZ News

 Valencia went ahead through an own-goal by Jordi Alba in the 48th minute.
 Gómez’s volley was going wide but it deflected off the Barcelona left back and went into the net.

-Gómez made it 2-0 in the 77th, making up for his missed penalty attempt in the first half.
+Gómez made it 2-0 in the 77th, making up for his missed spot kick in the first half.

-It was host Valencia’s first victory over Barcelona in 13 consecutive visits by Lionel Messi’s side to the Mestalla Stadium.
+It was host Valencia’s first victory over Barcelona in 13 consecutive visits by the Catalan powerhouse.

-Setién was brought in to give a boost to Barcelona’s attack which the club believed had strayed from its traditional high-possession passing game under Valverde.
+Setién was brought in at the start of last week to replace Ernesto Valverde.
+The club wanted to give a boost to Barcelona’s attack which many believed had strayed from its traditional high-possession passing game under Valverde.

 Valencia, however, was content to let Barcelona dominate possession and seek to hit on the break.